 Alchemy: Advanced Mentorship (May 2024 – Present) with Meg Vellejos McCoy

 A two-year advanced training in ritual, energetic and hands-on tending, somatic practice, ancestral wisdom, and spiritual re-education.
-This mentorship emphasizes holding complexity with care and the ability to cultivate "power with" rather than "power over" in the practitioner-client dynamic, fostering ethical, attuned, and liberatory healing spaces.
+Emphasis on holding complexity and cultivating "power with" rather than "power over" in the practitioner-client dynamic, fostering ethical, attuned, and liberatory healing spaces.

 Soul Friend: Spiritual Companionship Training (March 2022 – March 2024) with Meg Vellejos McCoy

-A two-year training in spiritual companionship, presence, and relational tending, with a focus on group dynamics, deep listening, and holding space for transformation.
-This program explores themes of social justice, spiritual calling, conflict navigation, and the interplay between personal and community values, fostering the skills needed to support others through life’s thresholds with clarity and care.
+A two-year training in spiritual companionship and relational tending.
+Focus on group dynamics and holding space for transformation while exploring themes of social justice, spiritual calling, conflict navigation, and the interplay between personal and community values.

 Chaplaincy training (September 2017-September 2019)